PPnaruto/Project_SnapDeal/README.md

 # Duration : 5 Days

 # Project Description:-
-Snapdeal is E-commerce Platform to buy fashion and electronic products.+"\n" About Snapdeal – India’s Ultimate Online Shopping Site Snapdeal’s vision is to create India’s most reliable and frictionless commerce ecosystem that creates life-   changing experiences for buyers and sellers.
+Snapdeal is E-commerce Platform to buy fashion and electronic products.
+About Snapdeal – India’s Ultimate Online Shopping Site Snapdeal’s vision is to create India’s most reliable and frictionless commerce ecosystem that creates life-   changing experiences for buyers and sellers.

   Original Website Link :- https://www.snapdeal.com/